DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/intermission.md

 Both Io Resistance Commander and his subordinates fell into teleportation trap within forest.
 It transferred them deep into forest, where poisonous plants were growing.
 As soon as they breathed in poisonous air, they lost their consciousness.
-Catching the core forces of Resistance should ensure foreign gods dominance over Io Federation.
+Catching the core forces of Resistance should ensure sidhes dominance over Io Federation.
 There should no one to threaten them any longer.
 ...This is what supposed to happen.
 But at that day surprise awaited not only humans.
-Something beyond foreign gods expectations were happening at the same day.
+Something beyond sidhes expectations were happening at the same day.

 -------------------------------------------------------------------------------